 1 - A simple rod or with a triggering system.
 It is a metallic capture tip placed at the top of the building.
 It is earthed by one or more conductors (often copper strips)

 2 - With taut wires stretched above the structure to be protected.
-They are used to protect particular structures such as rocket launching areas, military applications, and the protection of high-voltage overhead lines.
+They are used to protect particular locations/structures such as rocket launching areas, military applications, and the protection of high-voltage overhead lines.

-This type of lightning protection system is used for highly exposed buildings, housing sensitive installations such as computer rooms.
+This kind of lightning protection system is for highly exposed buildings, housing sensitive installations such as computer rooms.

 The arresters installations are as per the international standards as followed in a region or country.

 Lightning arresters are part of the external lightning protection installation and are installed on the roof of the building to intercept any lightning before it strikes the structure.
-IEC 62305 PART 1 to 4 defines guidelines for the system of lightning protection conductors and lightning rods.
+IEC 62305 PART 1 to 4 has defined guidelines for lightning protection conductors and lightning rods.

 Choosing the right arrester